Leadership & Staff

 contact: Cynthia gibbs

 As your financial assistant, I assist the senior pastor and the finance committee chair with the financial operations of the church.
-I am generally in the office Mondays and Wednesdays should you have questions related to church finances; but, do not hesitate to contact me any time should you need assistance.
+I am routinely in the office Mondays; but, do not hesitate to contact me any time should you need assistance or have questions related to church finances.

 contact: Bob rhoads